"ATLANTA â€” After consuming small amounts of wheat protein, some people with wheat allergy can become desensitized, according to new research.

 For use in your nose only.
 Do not spray in your eyes.

-Read the Instructions for Use before you start to use Dymista Nasal Spray and each time you get a refill.
+Read the Instructions for Use before you start to use DYMISTA and each time you get a refill.
 There may be new information.
 This leaflet does not take the place of talking with your healthcare provider about your medical condition or treatment.
-Before you use Dymista Nasal Spray, make sure your healthcare provider shows you the right way to use it.
+Before you use DYMISTA, make sure your healthcare provider shows you the right way to use it.

 Shake the bottle gently before each use.

-Instructions for Using Your Dymista Nasal Spray Pump.
-Before you use Dymista Nasal Spray for the first time, you will need to shake the bottle gently and prime the pump.
+Before you use DYMISTA for the first time, you will need to shake the bottle gently and prime the pump.

 Before you prime the bottle, shake it gently.